 - Describe what you did or where went as a child when you wanted to feel safe.

-- Describe your personality as a child.
+- Think about your personality as a child.
 In what ways has it changed as you’ve gotten older?
 In what ways has it stayed the same?

 - Describe what your parents were like when you were a child.
 What was your relationship like with them?
 How has your opinion of your parents changed as you’ve grown older?